-A follow-up study (Mohorovic et al, 2010) of the same cohort of pregnant women reported that frequencies of stillbirth and miscarriage was 60% lower during the “control” period when the power plant was un-operational (p = 0.03).
+A follow-up study (Mohorovic et al. 2010) of the same cohort of pregnant women reported that frequencies of stillbirth and miscarriage was 60% lower during the “control” period when the power plant was un-operational (p = 0.03).
 The researchers hypothesize that emissions from the coal-fired power plant causes hemoglobin oxidation resulting in elevated methemoglobin throughout the pregnancy, thereby resulting in fetal hypoxia and ultimately sudden fetal death.

 Source apportionment studies

-A number of studies modelled source apportionment of power plant exposures and estimated excess burden of disease associated with power plant emissions.
+A number of studies modeled source apportionment of power plant exposures and estimated excess burden of disease associated with power plant emissions.
 Levy et al. (2009) estimated the costs associated with mortality from exposure to PM2.5 for 407 coal-fired power plants in the United States.
-The authors relied on publicly available databases for PM2.5, SO2 and NOx emissions data and utilized a source-receptor Matrix to estimate increase in ambient concentrations.
+The authors relied on publicly available databases for PM2.5, SO2 and NOx emissions data and utilized a source-receptor matrix to estimate increase in ambient concentrations.
 Mortality data from CDC WONDER database was collected using the average mortality rate from 1999 to 2003.
 Cost of mortality associated with coal-fired power plant specific emissions was estimated based on statistical life approach.
 The authors estimated damages across plants ranged from $30,000 to $500,000 per ton of PM2.5, $6,000 to $50,000 per ton of SO2, $500 to $15,000 per ton of NOx, and $0.02 to $1.57 per kilowatt-hour of electricity generated.
 Estimates were based on a concentration-response function from a single epidemiological study; this introduced a significant source of uncertainty in their model.
 This research, while demonstrating the potential significant cost of coal-fired power plant related mortality, also showed the substantial variability in estimating health-related damages, primarily due to the wide range of emission control equipment, coal sulfur content, and combustion efficiency across coal-fired power plants.

 Lueken et al. (2016) estimated the potential human health savings associated with a hypothetical transition of all US coal-fired power plants to natural gas.
-Exposure assessment utilized the US Department of Energy Information Agency’s emission data; health assessment was based on Air pollution Emissions Experiments and Policy model and Estimating Air pollution Social Impact Using Regression model.
-The researchers estimated that reduction in SO2 emissions of 90% and NOX emissions by more than 60% would result in a reduction of total national annual health damages by $20 - $50 billion annually.
+Exposure assessment utilized the US Department of Energy Information Agency’s emission data; health assessment was based on Air Pollution Emissions Experiments and Policy model and Estimating Air pollution Social Impact Using Regression model.
+The researchers estimated that reduction in SO2 emissions of 90% and NOX emissions by more than 60% would result in a reduction of total national annual health damages by $20–$50 billion annually.

-Flue gas desulfurization (FGD) is a process by which fly ash containing particulates and SO2 is removed through an absorbent material such as limestone (Srivastava and Jozewiscz 2001).
+Flue gas desulfurization (FGD) is a process by which fly ash containing particulates and SO2 is removed through an absorbent material such as limestone (Srivastava and Jozewicz 2001).
 Since 1997 FGD equipment has been gradually installed at all 13 units of the Mae Moh coal-fired power plant in northern Thailand.
-By utilizing an impact pathway approach, Thanh (2001) studied the potential health benefits of reducing PM10 and SO2 emissions following the FGD installation.
+By utilizing an impact pathway approach, Thanh and Lefevre (2001) studied the potential health benefits of reducing PM10 and SO2 emissions following the FGD installation.
 Installation of FGD units at the Mae Moh power plant resulted in a 98% reduction of SO2 and 60% reduction of PM emissions.
 The authors estimated that reduction of emissions in just one of the 300-MW coal-fired unites resulted in an annual decrease of 16 cases of acute mortality, 12 cases of respiratory and cardiac hospital admissions, and approximately 354,000 fewer days with acute respiratory symptoms annually.
 In monetary terms the beneﬁt was equivalent to US $18.2 million (1995 prices) annually.
 When extended across all 13 units the total direct health savings would be $159.25 million annually.
 The study only assessed decreased morbidity and mortality associated with decreased PM and SO2 emissions and did not estimate PAH and metal emission decrease and did not quantify cancer related health effects.